 And unless we get rid of distractions or gratifications, we will find it hard to have a still mind.

 Our mind is always doing something.
 It just never sits still – always looking or searching for something.

 And that sense of incompleteness causes the mind to look for other things in the hope of becoming complete.

 It’s a big problem, making us waste a lot of energy.

 Lessson #3: “Meditation isn’t about sitting in a certain posture and chanting mantras – It’s about paying attention”

 Probably, you might be having images of people sitting in a specific posture and chanting mantras.

 That’s what the media and society tell you.

 True meditation is much more than that.

-To understand what is the right way of doing meditation, you must understand what's the point of doing meditation.
+To understand the right way of doing meditation, you must understand the point of doing meditation.